remaskm/food-ordering-system/README.md

 * Customers have balances and can only order if meals are available.
 * Admins have full control over meal inventory and system data.
 * Seasonal meals appear only during their defined season.
-* Feedback requires a rating (1-5 stars) and can be edited or deleted.
+* Feedback requires a rating (1–5 stars) and can be edited or deleted.
 * Orders cannot be completed without a valid payment record.

 ## Project Structure

 * **Forms/** – UI components for login, ordering, admin controls, and feedback.
-* **Database/** – SQL scripts to create schema, stored procedures, and views.
+* **Database/** – SQL scripts to create schema and populate sample data:

+   * `schema.sql`: Creates all required tables and relations.
+   * `sample_data.sql`: Inserts sample meals, users, and orders for testing.
 * **Models/** – Classes representing users, meals, orders, feedback.
 * **Helpers/** – Utility functions and database connection handling.